HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Polling

 Polling is a mechanism for conveying new data to a Data Consumer as (or shortly after) the data is created or updated without requiring the Data Source to be aware of the specific needs of the Data Consumer.
 The Data Consumer repeatedly queries the Data Source to see if there is new data.
 In the Da Vinci CDex use case, the Data Consumer would poll the Data Source by fetching the Task resource to see if has been updated.
-Polling is the *default option* if the Provider does not support subscribing to the Task as described below.
+Polling is the *default option* if the Data Source does not support subscribing to the Task as described below.

 <span class="bg-success" markdown="1">Data consumers can poll for a single Task or across several Tasks.
 The frequency needs to be often enough that the time between when the relevant data is created and when the Data Consumer receives it is sufficiently short for the Data Consumer's needs.
 However, it needs to be infrequent enough that the data source's resources are not over-taxed by the repeated query.
 Data Consumers **SHOULD** perform this operation in an automated/background manner no more than every 5 minutes for the first 30 minutes and no more frequently than once every hour after that.</span><!-- new-content -->

 #### Subscription

 Subscriptions allow a data source to notify interested data consumers when a specific event occurs.
-In the Da Vinci CDex use case, the Payer is the subscriber and the Provider the publisher.
-The Payer subscribes to a Task queue and filters on the Task resource id.
-The Provider publishes notifications when there are changes to the Task instance.
+In the Da Vinci CDex use case, the Data Consumer is the subscriber and the Data Source the publisher.
+The Data Consumer subscribes to a Task queue and filters on the Task resource id.
+The Data Source publishes notifications when there are changes to the Task instance.
 Typically, the notification *does not* expose the data itself.
 The subscriber would then fetch the data using a FHIR RESTful query.

 <div markdown="1" class="bg-info">

 - The publisher can not guarantee who has access to the nominated subscription endpoint.
 By omitting the payload, the client is forced to authenticate before accessing the data which mitigates privacy and security risks on the publisher.

-- Subscriptions need not be created independently for each Task - a payer could subscribe to all Tasks where they are the requester.
+- Subscriptions need not be created independently for each Task - a Data Consumer could subscribe to all Tasks where they are the requester.
 It's also possible that subscriptions could be established automatically or out-of-band.
 However, these are implementation details that are out of scope for this guide.
 </div>

 This project recognizes the major revisions to the reworked R5 subscription "topic-based" pub/sub pattern and the future publication of a Subscription R5 Backport Implementation Guide for FHIR 4 and <span class="bg-success" markdown="1">recent publication of [FHIR4B](http://hl7.org/fhir/r4b-explanation.html)</span><!-- new-content --> to address the many shortcomings in the current (R4) approach to subscriptions.
 Due to these imminent changes in the FHIR pub/sub pattern, the discovery process for subscription support is *out of scope* for this version of the guide.
-The Payer may discover it out-of-band or simply through trial-and-error. <span class="bg-success" markdown="1">As soon as the Subscription Backport Guide is published and R4B named by regulations, the intent to update this guide to support the task based subscriptions framework.</span><!-- new-content -->
+The Data Consumer may discover it out-of-band or simply through trial-and-error. <span class="bg-success" markdown="1">As soon as the Subscription Backport Guide is published and R4B named by regulations, the intent to update this guide to support the task based subscriptions framework.</span><!-- new-content -->
 {:.stu-note}

 #### Example Task Based Transaction using Subscription

 The following examples repeats Scenario 1 above using Subscription instead of Polling.
-Instead of the payer polling the Task resource until the `Task.status` indicates it is completed, rejected, or failed:
+Instead of the Payer polling the Task resource until the `Task.status` indicates it is completed, rejected, or failed:

 1. The Payer *subscribes* the Task resource to get notifications when it is updated.  `Task.status` indicates it is completed or rejected.
 1. The Payer fetches the Task resource when notified of an update.